The Blue Lagoon (1949 film): Production history

-The film was an adaptation of a novel that had been filmed in 1923, but it was the first notable adaptation.
+The film was an adaptation of a novel whose previous screen adaptation was completed for release in 1923, but it is the earliest surviving adaptation.

-Herbert Wilcox bought the rights to the novel in 1935, as part of his slate of films in production.
-It was going to be shot in color in Honolulu.
+In 1928, Herbert Wilcox acquired the motion picture rights to the novel from I.W.
+Schlesinger to produce a remake.
+To eliminate competition with his film, Wilcox purchased all existing prints of the 1923 adaptation that weren't in circulation.
+A year later, he officially announced the inclusion of this project in his portfolio of motion pictures in production.
+He planned to film it in multiple-language versions in French and Spanish, in 2-strip Technicolor, and with a full libretto of native music.
+The project was abandoned due to the Great Depression and was not restarted until 1935, now with backing from the newly formed General Film Distributors (GFD).
+After development resumed, Wilcox planned to cast either Joel McCrea or Richard Cromwell as the male lead.
+It was going to be shot in 3-strip Technicolor in Honolulu.

-He did not make the film, though, and sold the rights to Gainsborough Pictures at the recommendation of Frank Launder, who always admired the novel.
+After a spectacular fire at the British and Dominions Imperial Studios on 9 February 1936 destroyed the last surviving print of the 1923 film, Wilcox lost interest in the project, and the rights were assumed by GFD's new sister company Gainsborough Pictures at the recommendation of Frank Launder, who always admired the novel.
 Gainsborough announced the film in 1938 as part of a slate of 10 films.
 The stars were to be Michael Redgrave and Margaret Lockwood, who had just appeared in Gainsborough's The Lady Vanishes; Will Fyffe was to co-star.
-In 1939, Gainsborough went into a co-production with 20th Century Fox and Lockwood was going to co-star with Richard Greene, under contract to Fox.
-Plans to make the film were postponed due to the war.
+It was going to be shot on location in the East Indies for the exteriors and at the Islington Poole Street studio for the interiors.
+Carol Reed was going to direct.
+In 1939, Gainsborough went into a co-production with 20th Century Fox to secure funding, and Lockwood was going to co-star with Richard Greene, under contract to Fox.
+Plans to make the film were postponed due to World War II.

-The project was reactivated after the war and announced in 1946 with Frank Launder attached to direct.
+The project was reactivated after the war and announced in 1946, with Frank Launder attached to direct.
 Extensive location searches were undertaken before deciding to make the film in Fiji.

-Plans to make the film were postponed due to Britain's currency difficulties, but eventually plans were reactivated.
+Plans to make the film were postponed due to Britain's currency difficulties, but eventually, plans were reactivated.

-The evil traders were borrowed from the second sequel to the source novel for this film and are not part of the original novel.
+Censorship

+In 1946, Joseph Breen told Universal Studios that they could turn the book into a movie if they made some changes to follow the Hays Code.
+Breen said the characters could not be related, the love should be between grown-ups, and there could not be any sex scenes or birth scenes.
+He also asked them to take out the parents' suicide.
+In 1948, Breen approved the script with further changes, like no nudity or suggestive content, and suggested they show the marriage passing incontinently.
+Indeed, though there were rules and restrictions, they still made and released the movie.